Me: Right, this is it.

 Sue: Wasn’t he in On the Buses?

-At UNIT HQ, the Doctor has hooked Clegg up to a machine that Sue quickly identifies as a salon-style hair dryer.
+The Doctor hooks Clegg up to a machine that Sue recognises as a salon-style hair dryer.

-Sue: Those are the same headphones from the story with the giant maggots in it.
-He’s nicked them from that giant computer that was brainwashing everyone.
+Sue: Those are the same headphones from the story with the giant maggots.
+He’s nicked them from the giant computer that was brainwashing everyone.

-Clegg then uses his powers to reveal that the Brigadier enjoyed extra-marital relations with a young lady named Doris.
+Clegg’s mental powers reveal that the Brigadier has enjoyed extra-marital relations with a young lady named Doris.

 Me: I told you he was having an affair.

-Sue: I suppose the Doctor should count himself lucky that it isn’t showing images of a giant cock in a shower curtain.
+Sue: I suppose the Doctor should count himself lucky it isn’t showing images of the giant cock in a shower curtain.
 How would he explain that to the Brigadier?

-Benton walks into the lab, and he too dismisses the Doctor’s contraption as an overblown hair dryer.
+When Benton walks into the lab, he dismisses the Doctor’s contraption as an overblown hair dryer as well.

-Sue: Benton and I would get on like a house on fire.
+Sue: Me and Benton would get on like a house on fire.
 We think the same way.
-Is the actor who played Benton still alive?
+Is the actor who plays Benton still alive?

 Me: Yes!
 You passed him in a corridor about three months ago.
-You were invited to see some of his stand-up comedy but you were too busy hiding in the hotel restaurant to attend.
-Actually, that was probably for the best.
+You were invited to see some of his stand-up comedy, but you were too busy hiding in the hotel’s restaurant to bother, which was probably for the best.

 Sue: That was never Benton!
 Never in a million years!
-I thought it was Ian Levine that I passed in the corridor.
+I thought I passed Ian Levine in that corridor.

-Back at the meditation centre, Sarah is interviewing a Tibetan monk named Cho-Je about his beliefs.
-At one point, Cho-Je says, “The old man must die and the new man will discover to his inexpressible joy that he has never existed”.
+Back at the meditation centre, Sarah interviews a Tibetan monk named Cho-Je about his beliefs.
+At one point Cho-Je says, “The old man must die and the new man will discover to his inexpressible joy that he has never existed”.